EXPLAINER-How Western sanctions might target Russia | Headlines

 EXPLAINER-How Western sanctions might target Russia

-According to sources, the Biden administration has prepared a sweeping measure to hurt the Russian economy which would cut the "correspondent" banking relationships between targeted Russian banks and U.S. banks that enable international payments.
-Washington also will wield its most powerful sanctioning tool against certain Russian individuals and companies by placing them on the Specially Designated Nationals (SDN) list, effectively kicking them out of the U.S. banking system, banning their trade with Americans and freezing their U.S. assets.

 The United States and its allies are coordinating new sanctions on Russia after Moscow recognised two regions in eastern Ukraine as independent, officials said.
-European Union member states are also considering sanctions, including Germany, where chancellor Olaf Scholz in response to Moscow's actions halted the certification of the Russia-led Nord Stream 2 gas pipeline.
+Details have started to emerge on the steps taken or planned by the United States, European Union, Britain and other western powers.

-Here are some of the ways sanctions could target Russia: BANKS & FINANCIAL FIRMS
+Below are details on the curbs proposed so far and on what other sanctions could target Russia: BANKS & FINANCIAL FIRMS

+Britain announced sanctions on five banks - Bank Rossiya, Black Sea Bank, Genbank, IS Bank and Promsvyazbank - all are smaller lenders, with only Promsvyazbank on the central bank's list of systematically important lenders.
+Bank Rossiya is already under U.S. sanctions from 2014 for its close ties to Kremlin officials.

 Washington also will wield its most powerful sanctioning tool against certain Russian individuals and companies by placing them on the Specially Designated Nationals (SDN) list, effectively kicking them out of the U.S. banking system, banning their trade with Americans and freezing their U.S. assets.
 Sources familiar with the planned measures said VTB Bank , Sberbank, VEB, and Gazprombank are possible targets.
 It is unclear whether Russian banks would be added to the SDN list, but both types of sanctions could hit Russia hard and make it difficult to transact in U.S. dollars.